8 Killer Tips for a Successful Executive and Assistant Partnership

 - Share victories (personal and professional).

 7. Be comfortable with uncomfortable conversations.

 It’s ok for an assistant and executive to disagree on how they think something should be done or how a situation might be handled.
-Recently in an executive and assistant coaching session, I asked the assistant to talk about one thing she would like her executive to either: start doing, stop doing or do more often.
+Recently in an executive and assistant coaching session, I asked the assistant to talk about one thing she would like her executive to either: start doing, stop doing, or do more often.
 The executive was in the room with us.
-This was a team who had already been working together for many years.
+This was a team that had already been working together for many years.
 The assistant said, “I want you to start talking to me more often.”
 While that seems like a simple request, one might wonder why the assistant kept quiet about this for so many years.

 8. Compliment each other on a job well done.

 We all love to get a pat on the back.
 Sometimes assistants don’t feel valued.
-An executive needs to compliment their assistant from time-to-time on a job well done.
+An executive needs to compliment their assistant from time to time on a job well done.
 On the other side of the desk… executives are humans and they also like compliments (even if they don’t say so.).
 An assistant can compliment her/his executive on a great presentation; graciously handling a difficult situation; or taking the time to talk with a stressed employee.
 Remember positive reinforcement encourages a person to continue the same good behavior in the future.